Skip to content

 What will it fund?

-We are interested in applications from individual businesses & landowners, community bodies, registered charities, and other incorporated bodies with an interest in progressing climate adaptation within the Cairngorms National Park through capital items that could unlock long term delivery, which could include:
+We are interested in applications from individual, businesses, landowners, community bodies, registered charities, and other incorporated bodies with an interest in progressing climate adaptation within the Cairngorms National Park through capital items that could unlock long term delivery, which could include:

 Capital funding cannot support staff salaries, consultancy fees, running costs other than in exceptional cases where some salaries and fees may be eligible in the development of initial designs for projects.

-Examples of projects might be: fire management solutions including wild-fire, flood prevention through planting or other works, rain-water catchment initiatives, conversion from gas or oil to green energy sources, green-energy storage, plant to support undertaking new capital works to support projects addressing climate change impacts, support for nature-friendly farming.
 This is not an exhaustive list.
 Your project ideas will be assessed based on the contribution it will make to the principles of the grant scheme set out above and the more detailed criteria set out in this guidance.

 How much is the Fund worth?

 The expected grant awards to successful projects will be in the range of £20,000 to a maximum of £100,000.
 Grants less than £20,000 will be considered.
-All projects will need to be completed by March 2026 (including all spend).
+All projects will need to be completed by 31 March 2027 (including all spend).

 We have not set specific intervention rates or grant funding percentages.
 The Fund is a broad fund open to a wide range of potential applicants and projects, and it is not possible to establish set percentages of grant funding.
 If a project will make a significant contribution to climate adaptation action, meeting the principles of the Fund, and requires full funding to allow it to happen then we will consider 100% funding.
 Applications will be assessed in terms of their fit with the scheme principles; their delivery against the objectives of the fund and indicators; and value for money, including the total value of a grant award and the percentage of total cost being sought.